The following individuals are eligible for enrollment in the UC’s group insurance benefits:

 Applicants for enrollments, cancellations and re-enrollments may be submitted at any time.
 Some changes may require completion of the “Statement of Health” form and a physical examination at the employee’s expense.
 Acceptance is not guaranteed.

-Through the University of California Retirement System (“UCRS”), ASUCLA provides 4 retirement savings plans to eligible professional employees:
+Through the University of California Retirement System (“UCRS”), ASUCLA provides a variety of retirement savings plans to eligible professional employees including:

 Reemployment may effect distribution of retirement income payments through UCRP.